grenaud/schmutzi/README.md

      1. The number of aDNA fragments is too low to get an estimate of misincorporation patterns due to deamination.
 Less than 1X for example.
      2. There is no deamination present hence no measurable misincorporation patterns.

   Problem #1 cannot be solved per se.
 It is possible that the iterative procedure will not work either.
 Problem #2 requires a bit of thinking.
-I suggest running mapDamage and check if you have fragmentation and misincorporation patterns.
+I suggest running mapDamage and checking if you have fragmentation and misincorporation patterns.
 If so, was USER/UDG treatment used hence explaining the lack of deamination patterns?
 If you are confident that you have no deamination pattern, please note that is it very difficult to infer the endogenous base and therefore to estimate present-day contamination in the absence of deamination patterns.
-I recommend using endoCaller and call mtCont manually just once instead of iteratively.
+I recommend using endoCaller and calling mtCont manually just once instead of iteratively.

 - When endoCaller is run, get: Query reference base is not the same for read XXXX pos 3107